-When you login to Moodle, you are taken to your personal "Dashboard."
+When you login to Moodle, you are taken directly to your own personal "Dashboard" page.
 This is your home page in Moodle, and houses links to the courses in which you are enrolled and/or designated as an instructor or some other role.
-Note that your courses stay on your Dashboard for six months, at which time they are archived.
-If you have a number of active courses, you may need to scroll down to the bottom of the page to find the course you are seeking.
+If you have a number of active courses, you may need to scroll down to the bottom of the page to find the course you are seeking as Moodle inserts new courses at the bottom of the list.
+You can click on "Customize this page" (top, right side) to rearrange your Dashboard page.
+This will allow you to add blocks that include a variety of resources including a calendar, activity reports, messages, etc. Additionally, you can limit the number of courses that show up in your course list and reorder them as needed.

 To view the other resources in Moodle, click on the title of one of your classes.
-This will take you into that course site, and displays a whole new set of resources.
-You'll note that the "Navigation" block is still on the left-hand side, but it now includes links to positions within the course site itself.
-Following the "Navigation" block is the "Administration" block, which allows you to manage a wide variety of resources that are directly related to the course.
+This will take you to that course's general (i.e., home) page and display a whole new set of resources.
+You'll note that the "Navigation" drawer is still on the left side, but it now includes links to various positions within the course site itself.
+Below the "Navigation" drawer are persistent links to other areas in Moodle such as your Dashboard and Site home.

-At the bottom of the left-hand column is a very useful link called "Switch role to . . .
-"When you click on this link, the Moodle site adjusts to display a particular version of the course site.
+Course Administration items are accessed through the "Gear" icon (^C) located in the upper right corner of every course's home page, which allows you to manage a wide variety of resources that are directly related to the course.
+This drop-down menu is found on the right side of the Course Title and Breadcrumb (i.e., navigation) header, which lives at the top of every course home page.
+In this drop-down list, you will find a very useful link called "Switch role to . . ."
+When you click on this link, the Moodle site adjusts to display a particular version of the course site that you designate.
 This is most useful when you are trying to ensure that the changes you've made to the course (e.g., making certain resources visible or invisible) are correct.
 Switch your role to "Student" and you will see the site as a student sees it.
-Once you have the information you need, click on "Return to my normal role" and you will see the instructor view of the course.
+Once you have the information you need, return to the drop-down list and click on "Return to my normal role" and you will see the instructor view of the course again.

-On the right-hand side you will see blocks for events and messages, and two important "Resource" blocks.
-"ADP Student Resources" is geared toward students, and has policy information, information on ADA accommodations and academics success, access to library resources and learning team forms, and bookstore information.
+On the right side of the page you will see two important "Resource" blocks.

+The first block, "ADP Student Resources," is geared toward students, and has policy information, information on ADA accommodations and academics success, access to library resources and learning team forms, and bookstore information.
 Though the block is geared toward students, faculty will also find it very useful, especially as it relates to helping students to access support services and learning team forms.